lincdron/lincdron/README.md

 - 👋 Hi, I’m @lincdron
-- 👀 I’m interested in pron
+- 👀 I’m interested in guns and cats, also cats with guns
-- 🌱 I’m currently learning pron
+- 🌱 I’m currently learning game creation
-- 💞️ I’m looking to collaborate on pron
+- 💞️ I’m looking to collaborate on game creation
 - 📫 How to reach me you cant 😉

-- now swap the 2nd and 3rd letter in the first 4 points

 <!---
 lincdron/lincdron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.